 The government-issued ID has become a pillar of the Belgian eGovernment initiative.

 The country's eGov strategy aims to create a single virtual Public Administration while respecting the privacy of users, as well as the specificities and competences of all Government bodies and administrative layers.
-Its main objective is to improve the delivery of public services for citizens and businesses by rendering more convenient and more open.
+Its main objective is to improve public services for citizens and businesses by rendering more convenient and more open.

 So what's the story here?

 800 eGov applications on line

 Over 800 public applications are available.
 As of August 2016, 72,4% of users are using online authentication with the national eID, 17,9% using a paper token (based on the principle of one-time password), and 9% with another method.

 In 2016, more than 30 million secure transactions have been done by 3,6 million users with their smart personal identity card, according to FEDICT, part of the Federal Service Policy and Support.

 In 2016, monthly authentication requests ranged from 1.6, with a peak of 4,2 million in June 2016.